Perturbations of Einstein--Maxwell--phantom spacetime: Instabilities of charged Ellis--Bronnikov wormholes and quasinormal modes of black holes: Einstein--Maxwell--phantom spacetime

 no real zeros of $h(r)$ exist and the geometry describes a wormhole; otherwise, if

 with the equality marking the extremal limit, the real zeros $r_\pm$ appear, corresponding to the horizons of a regular black hole,

-The horizon distribution of EMP black holes admits two distinct configurations: Type I resembles that of Reissner-Nordstr{\"o}m (RN) black holes, where the two horizons locate on one side of the bounce; Type II possesses the horizon distribution of a bounce geometry that smoothly interpolates between the black hole and the white hole regions.
-The EMP framework reduces to general relativity in the classical limit,
+The horizon distribution of EMP black holes admits two distinct configurations: \begin{itemize} \item[] \textbf{Type I black hole.} An outer event horizon and an inner Cauchy horizon lie on the same side of the wormhole throat (bounce); consequently the exterior causal structure closely resembles that of RN black holes. \item[] \textbf{Type II black hole.} Two horizons straddle the throat, so that the bounce smoothly interpolates between black hole and white hole regions; the global diagram therefore differs qualitatively from the RN scenario. \end{itemize} Further details and the Penrose diagram can be found in Ref.~\cite{Huang:2019arj}.